 That, my friends, is no longer what it means to elope, at least not in Gatlinburg.

-In Gatlinburg, elope is now a very big tent and it’s very big business.
+In Gatlinburg, eloping is now a very big tent and it’s very big business.

-Gatlinburg has long been a popular destination for weddings – and presumably elopements – and there is a fine framework in place for those who wish to plan a formal destination wedding as well as those who prefer to go out on a limb and wing it.
+Gatlinburg has long been a popular destination for wedding ceremonies – and presumably elopements – and there is a fine framework in place for those who wish to plan a formal destination wedding as well as those who prefer to go out on a limb and wing it.

-Here are our best tips for eloping in Gatlinburg.
+Here are our best tips for elopement ceremonies in Gatlinburg.

 1. Pick a well-reviewed location

 It used to be that eloping meant you’d forgo a certain type of romanticism.

 Getting married in a fever at the courthouse by a justice of the peace isn’t traditionally romantic, but I do think there’s something to be said for the passion of “We can’t stand not being officially wed for another minute longer.”